 The field service industry’s shift away from corrective maintenance and toward predictive maintenance highlights the importance of data analytics and its ability to provide companies with actionable insight into how they can improve employee performance and productivity, personalize the customer experience, increase ROI, as well as identify device malfunctions before they occur.

-If your goal is to empower technicians, increase customer engagement, and boost profits, learning about these growing field industry trends can only take you part of the way.
+Field service is no longer reactive – it’s proactive.
+If your goal is to empower technicians, increase customer engagement, and transform field service into a profit generating arm of your business, learning about these growing field industry trends can only take you part of the way.
 The next step is to look into a comprehensive solution that can leverage the capabilities necessary to put these trends into action.

 Hitachi Solutions’ Extended Field Service, which is built on Microsoft Dynamics 365, is a holistic management solution that includes an extensive feature set to improve every aspect of field service operations, including customer asset, work order management, predictive maintenance, and more.
 If you’d like to learn more about these and other field service trends or how your business can gain from a Dynamics 365 implementation, don’t hesitate to contact the qualified experts at Hitachi Solutions today.